splitio/react-client/MIGRATION-GUIDE.md

 };
 ```

-- **Traffic type cannot be bound to SDK clients anymore.**
+### • Traffic type cannot be bound to SDK clients anymore.

-If you were passing the `trafficType` to the SDK config or the `useSplitClient` or `useTrack` hooks, you should remove it.
-The `trafficType` is now required to be passed as initial argument of the `track` method.
+If you were passing the `trafficType` to the SDK config, `useSplitClient` hook, or `useTrack` hook, you should remove it.
+The `trafficType` must now be passed as the first argument of the `track` method.
 For example:

 ```tsx
 const mySplitConfig = {